Paint Colours to Update Pink or Dusty Rose Carpet

 - Whitall Brown HC 69.
 A beautiful brown with a soft gray undertone, so it’s not too ‘fudgy’

-Gray and greige are undoubtedly THE best paint colours to update pink.
-However, you have to be careful with gray and greige colours as they often have sneaky undertones like green and yellow, which can be pretty fugly when paired with pink.
+Taupe is undoubtedly THE best paint colours to update pink.
+However, you have to be careful with gray and taupe/greige colours as they often have sneaky undertones like green, blue, and yellow, which can be pretty bad when paired with pink.

-The key is to find a nice gray or greige that’s a bit more subtle in its approach and if anything, has a slightly noticeable purple, blue or taupe undertone.
+The key is to find a nice WARM gray or taupe that’s a bit more subtle in its approach and if anything, has a slightly noticeable violet-pink undertone, such as Benjamin Moore Pale Oak.
+If you go AGAINST your pink-toned item and opt for an opposite like green or blue (undertones or actual COLOURS) you risk highlighting your pink, making it look stronger.

 Black or DARK gray looks amazing with pink when used as an accent.
 It would be too overwhelming to use as a majority colour in your room (like the walls), so consider it in smaller touches like picture frames, trim, doors, and other decorative details (or maybe a feature wall!).